COVID-19 vaccine: Worldwide view

 The humanitarian imperative requires “the right to receive humanitarian assistance, and to offer it” regardless of where or when.
 When the conflict escalated in Marawi in May 2017, our teams worked night and day doing two things at the same time – meeting the immediate, life-saving needs of families like Sara’s, and making longer-term plans to help recovery and rebuilding.
 So their children could return to school, so they could recover from the fear and violence, so Sara and her husband could begin to rebuild their lives and livelihoods.

-4 things we know about emergencies
+Four things we know about emergencies

 1. Focus on saving lives

 This seems obvious, and it certainly comes naturally to us as humanitarians, but when you believe lives must be saved at all costs it clarifies your thinking in useful ways.
-It means you do everything you need to, to stop people dying.
+It means you do everything you need to, to stop people from dying.

 If it requires huge food distributions at short notice like it did in Port-au-Prince, Haiti, after the 2010 earthquake, or working 24 hours a day like it did last month after a typhoon hit West Sulawesi, Indonesia, or rapidly scaling up people and programmes as we are doing in Tigray, Ethiopia, right now, then we do everything we can to save lives.
 In our case, this comes from our passion and our belief in the humanitarian imperative.
 We don’t do it to be elected or to get people to like us.
 But this focus on saving lives at all costs doesn’t need to be restricted to humanitarians.